 - Most Major restrictions are lifted on November 20- see below for details.
 No overrides to major restrictions will be given for any reason.

 - The four-credit restriction will lift on the Friday before classes begin in Phase II of registration.

 PLEASE NOTE THE FOLLOWING:

-    - The waitlists will be carried onto Phase II of registration.
+- For Spring 2024, the waitlists will be carried on to Phase II of registration.

 - Step-by-step instructions on waitlists can be found at the Registrar's webpage.

-    - We DO NOT accept walk-in, telephone, or e-mail permit and prerequisite override requests.
+- We DO NOT accept walk-in, telephone, or e-mail requests to individual people.

-    - Do not contact instructors or staff.
-They will not be able to assist you with permit issues.
+- Do not contact instructors, staff, or the department chair.
+They will not be able to assist you with registration issues.

-    - Prerequisite override: for a student who has not had the proper prerequisite/corequisite for a math class.
+- Prerequisite override: for a student who provides proof of completion of the prerequisite for a course.

-    - Restricted class permit: for a student who cannot register for a math class because of a major restriction or a class restriction.
+- Restricted class permit: for a student who cannot register for a math class because of a restriction e.g. taking a graduate course as an undergrad or a class restriction.